Jeevan Ram Shrestha

-He is a member of the newly formed Unified Socialist Reorganization Campaign.
+He is a member of the newly formed CPN (United).
 His political engagement started from his college life as a student leader at Saraswoti Campus in Lainchaur.

-Jeevan Ram Shrestha is the current elected president of Nepal Olympic Committee (NOC).
+Jeevan Ram Shrestha was the elected president of Nepal Olympic Committee (NOC).
 He was an Ex-Secretary General of Nepal Olympic Committee.
 He has attended many events and actively made many plans on behalf of Nepal Olympic Committee.
-Jeevan Ram Shrestha is also the president of Nepal Ski Association.

-Jeevan Ram Shrestha grew up in a middle-class family in Kathmandu.
+He is also the president of Nepal Ski Association.
+Shrestha grew up in a middle-class family in Kathmandu.